vitran96/evershop-docs/docs/development/module/create-your-first-extension.md

 `);
 };
 ```

+In the above example, a migration file provides a function that accepts a MySQL connection as a parameter.
+This parameter is provided by the EverShop core.

 That's it.
 A new MySQL table named `product_comment` will be created automatically when you start the project later.

 For now, let's make it simple with 4 columns only: `comment_id`, `product_id`, `user_name` and `comment`.